Android mobile security

 What is rooting?

-In order to better understand how root detection can be done, you first need to understand what rooting actually is.
 In this post, you will learn about of the different root methods and about the existing rooting tools available.

 Attackers can ‘root’ a device in order to bypass the Android application sandbox.
 This can allow access to data that is stored on the device which would otherwise have access restricted.
 Similarly, malware can exploit known weaknesses in Android to gain elevated permissions on a device while running.